r-walloner/Flexible-mesh-particle-coupling-with-preCICE/particle_tracing_channel_flow/README.md

 # Particle tracing: channel flow
-This is the channel flow scenario from Section 4.2 of the bachelor's thesis thesis *Flexible mesh-particle coupling with preCICE* by Robin Walloner.
+This is the channel flow scenario from Section 4.2 of the bachelor's thesis *Flexible mesh-particle coupling with preCICE* by Robin Walloner.

 ## Contents